Xiefengshang/google-drive-telegram-bot/README.md

 - `SUPPORT_CHAT_LINK` - Telegram invite link of support chat.
 - `DATABASE_URL` - Postgres database url.
 - `DOWNLOAD_DIRECTORY` - Custom path for downloads.
 Must end with a forward `/` slash.
 (Default to `./downloads/`)
+- `MAX_TASKS` - The max tasks you want to download from the `telegram`, default number is 1.
 ### Deploy
 ```sh
 python3 -m bot